Details

 Admission Requirements

-1. From high school
+1. Completed high school diploma

-2. With a completed or partially completed university degree
+2. Completed or partially completed university degree

 Your most recent studies will be assessed in terms of your grades.
 If you have not completed the necessary prerequisite subjects in your post-secondary studies, your high school transcripts will then be assessed for prerequisite subjects.
 Applicants are assessed on a case-by-case basis.